namely/docker-protoc/README.md

 Docker must be configured to use Linux containers.

-If on Windows, you must have your C: drive shared with Docker.
+If on Windows, you must have your `C:` drive shared with Docker.
 Open the Docker settings (right-click Docker icon in notification area) and pick the Shared Drives tab.
-Ensure C is listed and the box is checked.
+Ensure `C:` is listed and the box is checked.
 If you are still experiencing trouble, click "Reset credentials..." on that tab and re-enter your local Windows username and password.